DominicusBenacus/Behavioral-Cloning/writeup_template.md

 model.add(Dense(1))
 ```

-Ok after some research and some talks to the mentors and other students I decided to implement the nvida model with kreas in python.
-Later I realized that it is not everytime the best practice to use a proofen network according to the different data I recorded in this project
+Ok second: After some research and some talks to the mentors and other students I decided to implement the nvida model with kreas in python.
+Later I realized that it is not everytime the best practice to use a proofen network according to the different data I recorded in this project.
+In my opinion the nvidea net is too big and fits more and other kind of input data better.

 The CNN archtitecture like described in the model.py (# uncommended) file came out of the  [nvidia paper](https://arxiv.org/pdf/1604.07316.pdf)